Update: All sections revised.

 Minivan or Van?

-Having seen the product up close and learned about its features and other attributes, the PV5 is not an electric minivan or an electric van, for it tries to find a middle ground between these two categories.
-Here in the U.S., we expect the PV5 and PV7 to find appeal among customers who are considering the VW ID.
-Buzz, Mercedes V-Class Electric, and the Ford E-Transit, though these models aren’t strictly its competitors.
+Having seen it up close and learned about its features and other attributes, the PV5 is not an electric minivan or an electric van, for it tries to find a middle ground between these two categories.
+If it eventually drives into the U.S. with specifications adapted to the U.S. demands, we expect the PV5 and PV7 to find appeal among customers who are considering the VW ID.
+Buzz, Mercedes V-Class Electric, Ford E-Transit, and offerings from Brightdrop and Rivian.